 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week's terms are ego dystonic and ego sytonic.
-The terms ego dystonic and ego syntonic come from the field of psychoanalysis, and were coined by Sigmund Freud in 1914.
-Ego syntonic ideas match up with the ego's needs and view… Continue reading What Is… Ego Dystonic & Ego Syntonic
+This week's terms are ego-dystonic and ego-sytonic.
+The terms ego-syntonic/dystonic come from the field of psychoanalysis, and were coined by Sigmund Freud in 1914.
+Ego-syntonic ideas match up with the ego's needs, view of the self, and personality.
+Ego-dystonic beliefs do… Continue reading What Is… Ego-Dystonic & Ego-Syntonic

 I regularly read or hear someone talking about vibrational frequencies and how thoughts vibrate and all that jazz.
 This is often in relation to the so-called law of attraction.
 This concept doesn't stay in the metaphorical realm; instead, it's not uncommon to see quantum physics being used to justify these kinds of ideas.
 It annoys… Continue reading Do Thoughts Vibrate?

 The emerging blogger series is a way to give mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some new bloggers you may not have discovered yet.
 This week, we have Elly… Continue reading Emerging Blogger Series: Elly

 Core beliefs are the underlying beliefs that we have about the self, others, and world, as well as the future.
 They arise as a result of the experiences we've been through, including trauma.
 Forms that core beliefs take They are held as absolutes, and tend to be expressed using words like "always" or "never".
 They… Continue reading Drilling Down to Core Beliefs